Lucky-Mo/Mo-Portfolio/README.md

 /Welcome to Mo-Portfolio!/
 I am building my Personal/business portfolio.
-    i a using now with github on xamp! :23:47
+    First time i am using github on a projects!
-    Good!
-IT WORKS ON THE LAPTOP WITH GIT and now on pc! when i am at school i will see if it works and if i can see this!